-From the top attractions to the most delectable treats, and from the busiest hotspots to the people who shaped Barcelona’s image, we’re sure you’ll find the answer to the question “What is Barcelona famous for?”
+From the top attractions to the most delectable treats, and from the busiest hotspots to the people who shaped Barcelona’s image, we’re sure you’ll discover what is Barcelona famous for.

 Note: This article contains affiliate links.
 In case you purchase something through one of these links, we may receive a small commission at no extra cost for you.
 Thank you for helping us keep creating the free content on this website!

 Barcelona is known for its quirky churches, magnificent plazas, majestic hills, and a unique mix of architectural styles.
 Below, you’ll find the top attractions which define the city’s image.

 - 9 UNESCO World Heritage Sites.
 Entire countries don’t have even half of that!
 Barcelona boasts the whopping nine sites on the UNESCO list.
 They are the works of two genius architects – Antoni Gaudí and Lluis Domenech i Montaner.
 Here’s the complete list: